Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Methods

 The conditional intensity function of a \gls{hwkpp} is defined as:

-where $\mu$ represents baseline intensity, ensuring events occur even in the absence of prior onsets, and the summation term captures the self-exciting nature of the process.
+where $\mu$ represents baseline intensity, ensuring onsets occur even in the absence of prior onsets, and the summation term captures the self-exciting nature of the process.
 Another way to interpret this is that \(\mu\) models the exogenous onset occurrences, while the triggering kernel \(\phi(t)\) captures endogenous onsets.
-Each past event $t_j$ contributes to the intensity at time $t$ through the triggering kernel $\phi(t - t_j)$, which is nonnegative and causal, meaning it only influences future events ($\phi(t) \geq 0$ for $t \geq 0$, and $\phi(t) = 0$ for $t < 0$).
-Typically, $\phi(\cdot)$ is chosen to be a monotonically decreasing function, ensuring the influence of past events diminishes over time.
+Each past onset $t_j$ contributes to the intensity at time $t$ through the triggering kernel $\phi(t - t_j)$, which is nonnegative and causal, meaning it only influences future onsets ($\phi(t) \geq 0$ for $t \geq 0$, and $\phi(t) = 0$ for $t < 0$).
+Typically, $\phi(\cdot)$ is chosen to be a monotonically decreasing function, ensuring the influence of past onsets diminishes over time.
 This formulation models the cascading effect of aggressive behavior, where each onset increases the likelihood of subsequent onsets, with this effect gradually decaying.
-As a result, the \gls{hwkpp} captures the temporal clustering of aggressive behavior onsets, making it a suitable framework for forecasting onset occurrences based on historical patterns.
+As a result, the \gls{hwkpp} captures the temporal clustering of onsets, making it a suitable framework for forecasting future occurrences based on historical patterns.

 We evaluate two kernel functions of a \gls{hwkpp}: the Omori-Law (or \gls{pl}) kernel $\phi(t) = k (c+t)^{-p}$ and the exponential kernel $\phi(t) = \alpha \beta \exp(-\beta t)$.
-The \gls{hwkexp} is Markovian, enabling the conditional intensity at a given onset to be computed from the conditional intensity evaluated at the previous onset and the current onset.It is suitable for processes with rapid self-excitation decay, where the process quickly ``forgets'' past events.
+The \gls{hwkexp} is Markovian, enabling the conditional intensity at a given onset to be computed from the conditional intensity evaluated at the previous onset and the current onset.
+It is suitable for processes with rapid self-excitation decay, where the process quickly ``forgets'' past onsets.
 The parameter $\beta$ governs the delay density $\beta \exp(-\beta t)$, determining the time between excitations.
-A larger $\beta$ leads to faster decay of influence from previous onsets and shorter inter-event times between onsets, while a smaller $\beta$ results in slower decay and longer influence of past onsets \cite{hawkes1971point}.
-The parameter $\alpha$ is known as the infectivity factor, which is the average number of new aggressive behavior onsets triggered by any given onset occurrence \cite{hawkes1971point}.
+A larger $\beta$ leads to faster decay of influence from previous onsets and shorter inter-event times, while a smaller $\beta$ results in slower decay and longer influence of past onsets \cite{hawkes1971point}.
+The parameter $\alpha$ is known as the infectivity factor, which is the average number of new onsets triggered by any given onset \cite{hawkes1971point}.

 where $\theta = [\mu,\alpha,\beta]$ and $ \theta \geq 0 $.